dzermas/generative-dungeon-master/README.md

 docker run --rm -ti gdm-image poetry run generativedm generate-world
 ```

 Note that since the text-generation model needs to be downloaded, using docker will have to download the model each time the image is opened.
-Maybe you should avoid using the `--rm` and have a persistent container.
+Maybe you should avoid using the `--rm` and have a persistent container or add a presistent volume.

 ## LLM Models